b2io/handbook/day-to-day.md

 ### Flex time

 A clear system for time tracking allows for a flexible work schedule without feeling guilty.
 This allows you to mold your work hours to better fit your personal schedule.
 For example, if you need to get a haircut, and the best time to schedule that is 2pm on a Thursday, you can make up the hour you miss on another day (prior or subsequent).
-Its important to communicate your away from Keyboard time to your teammates.
+It's important to communicate to your teammates when you'll be away from the keyboard.

 > We trust that we'll make up our time in a timely manner

+### Professional Development

+Self-improvement is important, especially to help achieve personal goals for growth in our industry.
+Sometimes, we'll be on a project that doesn't directly nurture those goals.
+If you have urgent concerns about your current project, please let a teammate know so that we can work to [shift you to a new project](./project-placement.md).

+That said, often our projects allow for enough flexibility to carve out time to pursue our other goals.
+This is where Professional Development time comes in!

+If you're interested in pursuing professional development, please make a copy of [this document](https://docs.google.com/document/d/1ZBVmHEL0nc6lzJRV2Q9AcM90Euq3q1YYsmkZDGWYHGA/edit), and fill it out to review with a supervisor.

+There is also a [`#professional-development`](https://b2io.slack.com/archives/C018LDLHC5A) Slack channel for general discussion.

+Please keep in mind that our Professional Development process is open to improvement, so please start a conversation if you have something that you're hoping to pursue that doesn't seem to fit with the current process.
+We'll work with you to find a solution that works for everyone.

+Sharing is caring ❤️ We encourage you to talk to others about your Professional Development.
+Your personal growth could be opportunities for more of the team to grow as well.
+Please share what you're working on in Slack or in our weekly meetings so that other team members might be inspired to join in your journey.
+Collaboration is one of our greatest strengths at Base Two.

+We occasionally have [lightning talks](./glossary.md#lightning-talks) over lunch on Fridays.
+This is a great way to share some of the things you've learned.
+Organizing and presenting knowledge is often a helpful way to reinforce the knowledge as well.

 ## Making Purchases